RojleenHaque/Emergency_service_app/README.md

 # Assignment 5
 # Emergency Service Directory — Bangladesh

 A single-page web app that lists emergency hotlines as cards and shows a **Call History** panel.
-It implements the required UI and behaviors using **HTML, CSS, and Vanilla JavaScript**.
+It implements the required UI and behaviors using

 ## How to run
 Just open `index.html` in any modern browser and run it